openshift/enhancements/enhancements/microshift/low-latency-workloads-on-microshift.md

 - Verify if osbuild blueprint can override a file from RPM (variables.conf needs to exist for tuned profile, so it's nice to have some fallback)?
-- NTO runs tuned in non-daemon one shot mode using systemd unit.
+- ~~NTO runs tuned in non-daemon one shot mode using systemd unit.~~ ~~Should we try doing the same or we want the tuned daemon to run continuously?~~
-  Should we try doing the same or we want the tuned daemon to run continuously?
+  > Let's stick to default RHEL behaviour.
+MicroShift doesn't own the OS.
 - NTO's profile includes several other beside cpu-partitioning:
   [openshift-node](https://github.com/redhat-performance/tuned/blob/master/profiles/openshift-node/tuned.conf)
   and [openshift](https://github.com/redhat-performance/tuned/blob/master/profiles/openshift/tuned.conf) - should we include them or incorporate their settings?